yeohyuyong/covid-19/README.md

 # Covid-19 Death Prediction
-- A Neural Network that Predicts Covid-19 Deaths
+- Neural Network that Predicts Covid-19 Deaths

 ## About the Dataset